Amphakarn/tinyapp/README.md

 - Once the server starts, the terminal will display `App listening on port PORT#!` (The server must be started first!)
 - Open a Chrome browser and type `http://localhost:PORT#/urls` (replace `PORT#` with your available port number)
 - You can start testing the application.
-- In order to test your new edit or delete routes, enter the following curl command into your terminal:
-    - to edit: `curl -X POST "http://localhost:PORT#/urls/SHORT-URL/edit"` (replace `PORT#` and `SORT-URL` with valid data)
-    - to delete: `curl -X POST "http://localhost:PORT#/urls/SHORT-URL/delete"`